-Revenue
+Revenue from Contracts

 In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU 2014-09, "Revenue from Contracts with Customers" ("ASU 2014-09"), regarding ASC Topic 606 of the same nomenclature.
-ASU 2014-09 represents the culmination of efforts by the FASB and the International Accounting Standards Board ("IASB") to issue a common revenue standard.
-When effective, ASU 2014-09 will generally supersede the current revenue guidance included in ASC Topic 605 "Revenue" and its associated Subtopics.
-The ASU requires that an entity recognize revenue to depict the transfer of a promised good or service to its customers in an amount that reflects consideration to which the entity expects to be entitled in exchange for such transfer.
-ASU 2014-09 also specifics accounting for certain costs incurred by an entity to obtain or fulfill a contract with a customer and provides for enhancements to revenue specific disclosures intended to allow users of the financial statements to clearly understand the nature, amount, timing and uncertainty of revenue and cash flows arising from an Entity's contracts with its customers.
-ASU 2014-09 becomes effective for public entities for annual periods, and interim periods within annual periods beginning after December 15, 2016.
-The ASU becomes effective for all other entities for annual periods beginning after December 15, 2017 and interim periods within annual periods beginning after December 15, 2018.
-The Company is currently evaluating the impact, if any, the adoption of ASU 2014-09 will have on its financial position, results of operations and cash flows.
+ASU 2014-09 represents the culmination of efforts by the FASB and the International Accounting Standards Board to issue a common revenue standard.
+In April 2015, the FASB voted to defer the effective date of the new revenue recognition standard by one year, which resulted in ASU 2014-09 becoming effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2017.
+The Company is evaluating whether the adoption of ASU 2014-09 will have a material effect on the Company's consolidated statements of financial condition, results of operations or cash flows.